YS-jack/Runelingual-Transcripts/public/README.md

 > :warning: **IMPORTANT:** This directory is for **final versions only**.
 All players using RuneLingual will download files from here.
 Ensure that all transcripts are error-free before adding them here.
 Any mistakes could lead to a poor user experience for all RuneLingual users.

 Welcome to the public directory of the RuneLingual Transcript Sources.
 This directory holds the finalized, published versions of our transcripts.

-Welcome to the public directory of the RuneLingual Transcript Sources.
-This directory holds the finalized, published versions of our transcripts.
 ## Guidelines for the Public Directory

 Follow these steps to maintain the integrity of the public directory: